pgys/NoIze/README.md

 ### Run the smart filter

 Once you've collected data, you can run the program.
-Running this line, generates a file structure, similar to that showed in the figure below.
+Running code like the following example generates a file structure, similar to that showed in the figure below.

 ### Smart filter with defaults
 ```